kenminsoo/sRNAfrag/readme.md

 ### **Installing with Conda**

 #### *Compatible Systems*
-MAC-OS ARM64 (Tested)

 MAC-OS x86_64

 UBUNTU x86_64

+IF you are working on an ARM infrastructure, please download the x86_64 version of Conda.
+Tested on MAC-OS ARM (M1) infrasturcture.

-Will not work on UBUNTU ARM64 systems and is mostly dependent upon bioconda having package downloads with versions for your system.
-Will also not play well on HPC clusters.
+Will not play well on HPC clusters.

 #### Prerequisite
 Install R, please consult their website.
 [R](https://cran.r-project.org/)